May Peace and Plenty – Sunderland

 A similar monumental jug with an old blacksmith's repair to the handle.

-This is the Garrison – Dixon, Phillips & Co – above.
+This is the Garrison – Dixon, Phillips & Co – transfer above.
 The transfer plate was apparently acquired by John Carr (along with others) after the pottery closed in 1865.
 There are 5 seagulls to the right of the ship.
-Note also the word and on the second line with the lower case 'd' arching over the whole of the word.
+Note also the word 'and' on the second line with the lower case 'd' arching over the whole of the word.

 An eel pot or butter dish with the lower half of the transfer.
 See another below with the upper half with the ship.